Gibson has made great guitars, dabbled with sustainability, fallen foul of environmental trade rules and was often poorly managed

 Neverthess, a civil lawsuit was brought against them – the first such case under the amended Lacey Act, which requires importing companies to purchase legally harvested wood.
 Gibson settled out of court, paid a fine of $300,000 and a $50,000 community payment, and agreed to abide by the terms of the Lacey Act in the future.

-Maybe that’s why the tour guide dude in Nashville so cursorily dismissed the question on where their wood came from.
+Maybe that’s why the tour guide dude in Memphis so cursorily dismissed the question on where their wood came from.

 Commentary from conservatives argued that Gibson was being unfairly targeted by the Democrat-run administration (Juszkiewicz was a regular Republican supporter).
 Regardless, the case was undoubtedly an embarrassment not just for Gibson but also for the Rainforest Alliance, and in turn the Forest Stewardship Council certification process.
 It turned out that Juszkiewicz had quietly joined the board of the Rainforest Alliance, which certified the wood used in Gibson’s instruments – raising questions about obvious potential conflicts of interest.
 Articles published at the time discussed Juszkiewicz’s prompt departure from the board and unearthed evidence of hefty gifts from Gibson to the Rainforest Alliance.